 - Bugbears within the universe of Skin Deep are incapable of being surprised without the help of a special Bugbear talisman.
 The exact mechanics of this sense have been described as an "internal radar," and whilst Bugbears are not technichally disconnected from time, it is a noteworthy semi-subversion.

-- The trolls in Homestuck live in a different universe than the main characters, allowing them to witness their entire timeline at once, bug them at whatever point they wish, and give them advice or deride them for the choices they have already made.
-In one case, one of them decides to talk to one of the kids backwards because he accidentally revealed his hate-crush on him the first time (It Makes Sense in Context), prompting him to not troll him in the future where he knows of this.
+- The trolls live in a different universe than the main characters, allowing them to witness their entire timeline at once, bug them at whatever point they wish, and give them advice or deride them for the choices they have already made.
+One troll speaks to a human backwards through the human's timeline after embarrassing himself in an early conversation, while another pesters a human at random points through time.

-- The mysterious uranianUmbra appears to be capable of communicating with the characters of Universe B2 nonlinearly, but she purposely avoids doing this. undyingUmbrage, on the other hand, doesn't care about telling people what they will do in the future.
+- uranianUmbra purposely avoids doing this, despite existing outside the human universe's timeline. undyingUmbrage, on the other hand, doesn't care about telling people what they will do in the future.